The variance of integers without small prime factors in short intervals: Introduction

 uniformly for $1 \le H \le X^{1-\varepsilon}$ is equivalent to the Strong Pair Correlation Conjecture for the Riemann zeta function.
-This is particularly interesting as the Cram\'er model predicts a larger asymptotic, omitting the $-\log H/\log X$ term in \eqref{eq:var von}, a term which becomes significant once $H$ is a power of $X$.
-This term can also be detected, in some range of $H$, assuming RH and the Hardy-Littlewood Conjecture \cite{Montgomery2002,Montgomery2004}.
-The conjectured estimate \eqref{eq:var von} implies that almost all intervals $[x,x+\omega(x)\log x]$ contain $\omega(x)(1+o(1))$ primes, where $\omega(x)=o(x/\log x)$ is any function tending to $\infty$.
+This is particularly interesting as the Cram\'er model predicts a larger asymptotic, omitting the $-\log H/\log X$ term in \eqref{eq:var von}, a term which becomes significant once $H$ is at least a power of $X$.
+This term can also be detected, in some range of $H$, assuming RH and the Hardy--Littlewood Conjecture \cite{Montgomery2002,Montgomery2004}.
+The conjectured estimate \eqref{eq:var von} implies that almost all intervals $[x,x+\omega(x)\log x]$ contain $\omega(x)(1+o(1))$ primes, where $\omega(x)=o(x)$ is any function tending to $\infty$ as $x \to \infty$.

 Let $\PrimesInd$ be the indicator of primes.
 All of these results have equivalent analogues with $\PrimesInd$ instead of $\Lambda$, for instance